jishilkp/jishil-kp/README.md

-# Jishil-KP Ionic 5 Demo App
+# Ionic 5 Demo App

 It is a simple Profile DEMO App using Ionic 5